statelyai/xstate/.changeset/odd-pigs-brush.md

 'xstate': major
 ---

-The `createNullActor()` function has been added to make it easier to create actors that do nothing ("null" actors).
+The `createEmptyActor()` function has been added to make it easier to create actors that do nothing ("empty" actors).
 This is useful for testing, or for some integrations such as `useActor(actor)` in `@xstate/react` that require an actor:

 ```jsx
 import { createNullActor } from 'xstate';